chesslablab/chess-data/README.md

 	[2020-08-02 15:34:47] beginner.INFO: Epoch 13 R Squared=0.97794930923409 Least Squares=880.09646901067
 	[2020-08-02 15:34:47] beginner.INFO: Parameters restored from snapshot at epoch 10.
 	[2020-08-02 15:34:47] beginner.INFO: Training complete

+### Bash Scripts

+#### `bash/load.sh`

+Load STR tag pairs and movetexts from all PGN files stored in the data folder:

+	bash/load.sh
+	This will load all PGN files stored in the data folder.
+Are you sure to continue? (y|n) y

+	1002 games did not pass the validation.
+	104023 games out of a total of 105025 are OK.
+	Loading games for 593 s...
+	The loading of games is completed.

+Load STR tag pairs, movetexts and heuristic snapshots too:

+	bash/load.sh --heuristics

+> A so-called heuristic snapshot is intended to capture a particular feature of a chess game mainly for the purpose of being plotted on a chart for further visual study.
+So for example, heuristic snapshots such as attack, center or material, are helpful to plot charts and get insights on the efficiency of programmer-defined heuristic evaluation functions.
+For further information please look at the programmer-defined heuristic evaluation functions available at [programarivm/pgn-chess/src/Heuristic/](https://github.com/programarivm/pgn-chess/tree/master/src/Heuristic).

 ### License